-We recently asked the Colorado Secretary of State's office for the top two common concerns that they see with the Notary Public application process.
-Below are the main details of reply with some descriptive details added by us.
+We recently asked the Colorado Secretary of State's office for the top two common concerns they see with the Notary Public application process aside from applicants not meeting the requirements.
+Below are the main details of the reply, with some descriptive details added by us.

 - Affirmation(PDF), signed and notarized, then scanned to be uploaded.